 Revenge shouldn't be too complicated, if you actually get it done.
 But Hamlet doesn't get it done.
 All he manages to do is go crazy, which is complicated in its own right, but more so when you're not sure if he's faking it or not.
 And then there are some treacherous pseudo-friends (Rosencrantz and Guildenstern), and Ophelia is no longer talking to Hamlet, and finally there's some strange sort of lie-detecting play that Hamlet has devised, which is supposedly going to prove whether or not King Claudius is guilty of murdering the former King.

 Complicated?
 We'll say.

-We'll give you two choices here: the play-within-the-play, or Hamlet's confrontation with his mother is more central.
+We'll give you two choices for the climax: the play-within-the-play, or Hamlet's confrontation with his mother.
 One way of thinking about it is to see Hamlet's interaction with Gertrude as the play's emotional climax, while the play-within-the play is the plot's climax.
 After all, this is the point when Hamlet definitively knows that Claudius is guilty; it's also the first action Hamlet actually takes in the name of advancing his revenge.
 Yet the emotional boiling point of the play happens in the next scene, when Hamlet rails on Gertrude and stabs Polonius.

 The suspense builds when we wonder if Hamlet is going to die on or after the trip to England.
 We feel more suspense as Claudius and Laertes plot our prince's death, suspense that only increases with every added back-up plan.
 Will Hamlet die from one of the umpteen poisoned objects?